-- 'The names and number of the Canonical Books. - 'Genesis, Exodus, &c ... xii.
+- 'The names and number of the Canonical Rooks. - 'Genesis, Exodus, &c...xii.
 Prophets the less. - 'And the other books (as Jerome saith) the Church doth read for example of life and instruction of manners: but yet doth it not apply them to establish any doctrine.
-Such are the following: - '3 Esdras, 4 Esdras...1, 2 Maccabees1. - 'All the books of the New Testament as they are commonly received we do receive and account them for Canonical?
+Such are the following: - '3 Esdras, 4 Esdras...1, 2 Maccabees1. - 'All the books of the New Testament as they are commonly received we do receive and account them for Canonical.

 The full list of the Apocryphal Books is given also in the Latin edition of the Articles published in 1571; and in the Irish Articles of 1615.
-It is The Irish likewise worthy of notice that the Irish Articles.
-Articles. give a detailed list of the books of the New Testament in the order of the Authorized Version as well as of those of the Old Testament, 'All Hardwick, which,' it is added, 'we acknowledge to be given pp. 341 f. by the inspiration of God, and in that regard to be of most certain credit and highest authority.
-The other books, commonly called Apocryphal, did not proceed from such inspiration, and therefore are not of sufficient authority to establish any point of doctrine: but the Church doth read them as books containing many worthy things for example of life and instruction of manners.
-Such are these following...'
+It is The Irish likewise worthy of notice that the Irish Articles Articles. give a detailed list of the books of the New Testament in the order of the Authorized Version as well as of those of the Old Testament, 'All Hardwick. which,' it is added, 'we acknowledge to be given pp. 841 f. by the inspiration of God, and in that regard to be of most certain credit and highest authority.
+The other books, commonly called Apocryphal, did not proceed from such inspiration, and therefore are not of sufficient authority to establish any point of doctrine; but the Church doth read them as books containing many worthy things for

-1 It will be noticed that the English Church, following the usage of most Latin MSS. of the Bible, includes among the Apocrypha some writings which are not reckoned in the Canon by the Council of Trent: I, 2 Esdras, and the Prayer of Manasses.
+1 It will be noticed that the English Church, following the usage of most Latin MŠS. of the Bible. includes among the Apocrypha some writings which are not reckoned in the Canon by the Council of Trent: I, 2 Esdras, and the Prayer of Manasses.